Aliikay/nvim/README.md

+# Alikay's Neovim Configuration

+My personal config for neovim using [nvf](https://github.com/NotAShelf/nvf).

-# Installation
+## Installation

-This configuration is written entirely in nix using [NVF](https://github.com/NotAShelf/nvf), which means it can be run in a temporary shell with
+This configuration is written entirely in nix using [nvf](https://github.com/NotAShelf/nvf), which means it can be run in a temporary shell with

 ```bash